nats-io/nats-site/content/blog/java-client-latency-benchmarking.md

 Many things will affect performance.
 Here are just a few things to consider:

-1. CPU Power of machine running the test program and the server.
+1. CPU power of machine running the test program and the server.
 1. Mode of the server.
 Don't run the server with -DV debugging flag, run it like you would in production.
 1. Physical networking configuration.
 Please don't run the test from your laptop over wi-fi connecting to a server in another region.
 Unless that's your production configuration I suppose!